bballant/essays/Book-Report-Effective-C-2023-01-06.md

 explained it earlier--he hadn't.

 My experience with C is spotty.
 It was the main language I used in college, but professionally I can't remember using it.
-The closest I've gotten to writing C in the last two decades was a couple year stint doing C# and a year or so of being involved with an interactive art C++ framwork called [OpenFrameworks](https://openframeworks.cc/).
+I've used some notable C successors, like C++ and C# professionally, but not the OG.
 I am, however, a Linux freak so I've downloaded, compiled, and used many many C applications without touching the code.
 Recently I've been messing around with microcontrollers, and C is the main language in the embedded world.